Bread that's better for you

 Forget about whiter-than-white supermarket bread that leaves you bloated and hungry.
 Know what goes into your bread and how it can be a nutritious, beneficial and tasty part of your diet.

-All the flour and the grains I use are grown organically in Viljandimaa.
+All the flour and the grains I use are grown using natural methods in Viljandimaa.

-Free of pesticides, more natural, made with respect for nature.
+Free of pesticides, made with respect for nature.

 Like in the old days.

 LOWER IN GLUTEN

 Sourdough makes the bread rise slowly and "pre-digests" the gluten.
 With the naturally lower-gluten flour I use, and by gently mixing the dough by hand, it makes the bread more digestible.